casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

     // get the value of the message from the second parameter
     let new_value: String = runtime::get_named_arg("new_message");

-    // Call the update_msg endpoint on the other contract with the parameter values let _: () = runtime::call_contract(
+    // Call the update_msg entry point on the other contract with the parameter values let _: () = runtime::call_contract(
         contract_hash,
         "update_msg",